syedhydari/delta-public-framework/README.md

-# Delta Strategy – Executive Summary
+# Delta Strategy – Public Summary

 Delta Strategy is a co-developed portfolio architecture engineered around antifragile risk structuring and recursive capital integrity.
-This repository presents an executive-level summary of the system's design philosophy, intelligence layers, and conceptual framework.
+This repository presents an public-level summary of the system's design philosophy, intelligence layers, and conceptual framework.

 This document reflects authorship and system-level design intent only.
 No proprietary code, implementation models, or internal white paper materials are included.